elg0nz/microservices-talk/microservices.md

 * Could you set that cookie on one Rails app and use it in another?
 * YES!

+^ The InstaMike team then wondered, could we just set the cookie on one app and use it in another?
+The answer is yes.

+---

+## :bento: -> :space_invader:
+## Devise Context -> Auth-er

 The Auth-er app is now a simple devise app with just these three gems